Most important aspects on choosing a domain name for your blog

-Domain/ web address is the most important thing of a website.
+Domain/ web address is the most important thing of a blog website.
 Choosing the right domain will make you one step ahead of others.
 You must own your paid domain for your blog.
 The rankings you’ll achieve will be yours and in the long term, you’ll be allowed to sell it.

 Meaningful domains